active-logic/uta/Documentation/Notes.md

 The number of duplicates is correct; some snippets I will drop because they should be explicitly disabled; they are few.

-Some snippets need a dedicated name
+Some snippets need a dedicated name.

 ## Adding snippet support